-- Coop in is between 10 a.m. and 1 p.m. on Monday, August 5th.
-The superintendents will not let any birds into the barn after 1 p.m. - No birds under 4 months of age except Cornish meat birds will be accepted into the barn for exhibit.
+- Coop in is between 10 a.m. and 1 p.m. on Monday, August 4th.
+Your birds must be in their coops with food and water by 1 p.m.
+If you have a conflict, please make arrangements with Superintendents. - No birds under 4 months of age except Cornish meat birds will be accepted into the barn for exhibit.
 If the bird(s) still PEEPS leave it home. - Coops, shavings and food for your birds will be ready for you.
 There will be feeders and waterers provided for birds in the table-top cages.
-If you are showing waterfowl or turkeys, bring food and water buckets. - If one or more of your birds are sick when you bring them to the fair, the superintendents will not let the sick birds into the barn.
+If you are showing waterfowl or turkeys, be prepared to bring food and water buckets in case we run low. - If one or more of your birds are sick when you bring them to the fair, the superintendents will send them all home.
 If one of your birds gets sick during the fair, you will have to take it home.